WeblateOrg/weblate/docs/admin/upgrade.rst

    * :ref:`mono_gettext` now uses both ``msgid`` and ``msgctxt`` when present.
    This changes identification of translation strings in such files, breaking links to Weblate extended data such as screenshots or review states.
    Please ensure you commit pending changes in such files before upgrading.
-   It is recommeded to force load affected components using :djadmin:`loadpo`.
+   It is recommeded to force-load affected components using :djadmin:`loadpo`.
    * Increasing the required version of translate-toolkit addresses several file-format issues.

 .. seealso:: :ref:`generic-upgrade-instructions`